Skip to main content

 1. Understand the gaps in your organisation, e.g. a need to document more processes or procedures to have clarity on what you hope to achieve with your documentation.

 2. Select the right technology.
-Documentation tools and platforms are here to help with creating and managing your documentation.
-The right document management systems aren’t just repositories; they ensure that the knowledge you store is collaborative and ever-adapting.
+Documentation tools and platforms are here to help you create and manage your documentation.
+The right knowledge management systems aren’t just repositories; they ensure that the knowledge you store is collaborative and ever-adapting.
 Ensure you use technology that is designed to protect you against data loss, with plans for disaster recovery and solid admin controls.
+Confluence is a fantastic platform for storing documentation.

 3. Establish documentation standards.
 You need guidelines and frameworks for teams to work with, from templates to naming conventions and storage rules for the perfect document hierarchy.
 Lay the foundations for easy access and maintenance.
 Ensure version control and tracked changes are in place.

-5. Review.
+5. Review and improve.
 How is the documentation being received and used?
-Do you need to go back and update to a more intuitive navigation structure or hierarchy?
-Allow and encourage feedback.
+Do you need to go back and create a more intuitive navigation structure or hierarchy?
+Encourage feedback from readers to understand how useful your documentation really is, and make improvements frequently.

 Ready to make documentation a priority in your business?

-The importance of documentation cannot be underestimated.
-Affecting productivity, profit and procedures, it’s well worth ensuring that you prioritise and invest in documentation best practices.
+Don’t underestimate the importance of documentation.
+By prioritising documentation best practices, you can help to improve productivity, profit and procedures across your organisation.
 It’s a great time to get started on your work management journey.

 Written by